osalvador/ReplicaDB/ARCHITECTURE_DECISIONS.md

 - Retrying a `complete` run is destructive because the sink is truncated before any write.
 - Automatic lease-expiry recovery is enabled by default only for `complete-atomic` and `incremental`; `complete` requires explicit opt-in and retains its destructive warning.
 - Lease recovery creates a new `JobRun` with a new lease token; it never resumes or reopens the expired attempt.
+- Worker load distribution is approximate.
+The hybrid policy uses notification-directed claims, one bounded fallback, free-slot refill, coalesced wake-ups, bounded jitter, success cooldown, and decaying contention backoff; it does not provide strict round-robin assignment or perfect equality.
 - Cancelling during a merge or atomic swap leaves the sink in an indeterminate state, and the API must say so.
 - Watermarks exist only for `incremental` mode, use a single declared column, and never propagate deletes.
 - An incremental merge requires primary keys on the source.